-F. Contradiction of the UN Security Council & IAEA Board of Governors Resolutions with the United Nations Charter and the International Law resolutions against the Iran's peaceful nuclear program, have been in contradiction with "Charter of the United Nations" and in violation of the international law.
+F. Contradiction of the UN Security Council's & IAEA Board of Governors Resolutions with the United Nations Charter and International Law

-90- Besides the illegal non-compliance reporting by the IAEA Board of Governors and conveying the Iran's peaceful nuclear program to the United Nations Security Council, adoption of all UNSC
+99- Besides the illegal non-compliance reporting by the IAEA Board of Governors and conveying Iran's peaceful nuclear program to the United Nations Security Council, adoption of all UNSC resolutions against Iran's peaceful nuclear program has been in contradiction with the "Charter of the United Nations" and in violation of the international law.